 Surgical abortion, sometimes called a procedural abortion, is used later in pregnancy and involves the dilation of the cervix and removal of the pregnancy with suction, forceps, curettes, or other surgical tools.
 Depending on your provider, general or local anesthetic may be available during the procedure.

 If you are facing an unplanned pregnancy and considering abortion, your first step is to speak to a medical professional.
-At Alpha Center, our nurses are here to discuss abortion with you.
+At Alpha Center in Fort Collins, our nurses are here to discuss abortion with you.
 We want to provide you with the most updated medical information about abortion and help you make an educated choice for your unplanned pregnancy.
 Request an Appointment at Alpha Center today!

 Alpha Center does not provide or refer for abortions, nor do abortion clinics require referrals.